open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 ### ENTITIES ###

-Initially only the home page is indexed in the sitemap.
-To include content into the sitemap, visit /admin/config/search/simplesitemap/entities to enable support for entity types of your choosing.
-Entity types which feature bundles can then be configured on a per-bundle basis, e.g.
+Initially only the home page is indexed in the default sitemap variant.
+To include content into a sitemap, visit /admin/config/search/simplesitemap/entities to enable support for entity types of your choosing.
+Bundleless entity types can be configured right on that page, for bundles of entity types visit the bundle's configuration pages, e.g.

  * /admin/structure/types/manage/[content type] for nodes
  * /admin/structure/taxonomy/manage/[taxonomy vocabulary] for taxonomy terms
  * /admin/structure/menu/manage/[menu] for menu items
  * ...

-When including an entity type or bundle into the sitemap, the priority setting can be set which will set the 'priority' parameter for all entities of that type.
+When including an entity type or bundle into a sitemap, the priority setting can be set which will set the 'priority' parameter for all entities of that type.
 Same goes for the 'changefreq' setting.
 All Images referenced by the entities can be indexed as well.
 See https://en.wikipedia.org/wiki/Sitemaps to